PowerDNS/pdns/pdns/dnsdistdist/docs/reference/actions.rst

   .. versionadded:: 1.9.11

   Add arbitrary EDNS option and data to the response.
-Any existing EDNS content with the same option code will be overwritten.
+Any existing EDNS content with the same option code will be replaced.
   Subsequent rules are processed after this action.

   :param int option: The EDNS option number